Loading ...

 Author: Eugenija Steponkute

 You’ve just onboarded a new client - congratulations!
-However, the faces of your team show little joy, even though that’s the third big client you won this month.
-What’s not to celebrate?
-The business is doing great, you are scaling at a rapid speed and things are looking up, so what’s with the long face?
-Simple.
-Your team is struggling with all these new projects thrown their way, and being told they have another one is barely the good news.
-Despite being seen as a goal by many, quick scaling is actually detrimental to most businesses.
+However, your team’s faces show little joy, even though this is the third major client you’ve secured this month.
+What’s there to celebrate?
+The business is performing well, you’re scaling rapidly, and things look promising, so why the long faces?
+The answer is simple.
+Your team is struggling with all these new projects coming their way, and being told they have yet another isn’t exactly good news.
+Despite being seen as a goal by many, rapid scaling can actually harm most businesses.

-Quick results are barely ever sustainable.
-The growth spur is often a one-time wonder rather than a consistent process, meaning it will halt the moment there resources needed for it are exhausted.
-This is essentially what happens to quickly scaling businesses too - they hit the wall.
-But let’s take a more in-depth look into it and what can you do to prevent it.
+Quick results are rarely sustainable.
+The growth spur is often a one-time flair rather than a steady process, meaning it will stop as soon as the resources required for it are depleted.
+This is essentially what happens to rapidly scaling businesses too - they hit a dead end.
+But let’s take a closer look at it and what you can do to prevent it.

 What Happens When a Business Scales Too Fast?

-There are many dangers that come into play when businesses scale too rapidly:
+There are many risks involved when businesses expand too quickly.

 • They start spreading themselves out too thinly;